 Moorage & Wait List Information

 Currently, the Whittier Harbor is full.
-A few slips may become available during off-season so please call the Harbor Office for current slip availability.
+A few slips may become available during off-season.
+Please call the Harbor Office for current slip availability.
 The Harbor Office also maintains a wait list.
-If you would like to join the wait list, please pick up the wait list form from the Harbor Office where staff will happily assist you in filling it out.
+If you would like to join the wait list, please see the Wait List form at the top of the page or you can pick one up from the Harbor Office where staff will happily assist you in filling it out.